ntoll/ntoll.github.io/article/vienna/index.md

 so the date wouldn't end.

 As we exited Ravenscourt Park station I realised I only had a few hundred metres until Mary's front door (and thus, the end of our wonderful date).
-I realised I had to tell her how I felt about her.
+I had to tell her how I felt about her.
 Ahead was a corner turning onto the road on which she lived, and so I gave myself until the corner to speak up.

 Of course, I blundered around trying to get the conversation to the right place (to no avail), and I think we both knew what sort of a shy, tentative and